So you want to publish a book, but you don’t want to write it yourself… then it’s time to start looking for a ghost writer.

 At Grammar Factory, we use the following system when ghost writing how-to books:

-- A Book Blueprint workshop: The ghost writer will spend a day with the client mapping out the structure of their book (this includes chapter topics, the subtopics to be covered in each chapter and the key points within each of those subtopics).
-This workshop can be done in person or over a couple of Skype sessions, and follows my Book Blueprint
+- A Book Blueprint workshop: The ghost writer and I will spend a day with the client mapping out the structure of their book (this includes chapter topics, the subtopics to be covered in each chapter and the key points within each of those subtopics).
+This workshop can be done in person or over a couple of Skype sessions, and follows my Book Blueprint method.

 - Writing the first draft: The ghost writer then writes the first draft (usually 30,000 to 40,000 words) of the client’s book!
 This draft is written based on the approved blueprint and takes four weeks.

 - Client review: The client takes two weeks to review the draft and provide feedback about changes.
-What I love about our process is that there are rarely any major changes at this stage – because the client signed off on the initial blueprint, they are usually happy with the overall structure and content of the book.
+What I love about our process is that there are rarely any major changes at this stage – because the client signed off on the initial blueprint, they are happy with the overall structure and content of the book.
 Instead, feedback focuses on where to add more detail or cut things back.